How I came to believe that teaching careers don’t have to be all or nothing

 Working with me isn’t about quick fixes or dramatic life overhauls.
 It’s about thoughtful, steady change that reflects the stage of life you’re in.

 I’ll ask direct but considered questions.
-Not to push you towards a particular outcome, but to help you see your situation with more clarity and perspective.
+Not to push you towards a particular outcome, but to help you look at your situation from a different angle.

 Often the shift begins not with action, but with understanding.
 This work isn’t about becoming someone new.
 It’s about making decisions from a place of steadiness rather than pressure.

 Sometimes it means redefining what success looks like.